Stackridge: Revival period

 BBC Radio 1 Live In Concert, released by Windsong in July 1992, raised renewed interest in the band.
 John Sherry, Roy Morgan and Rod Lynton proposed a reunion tour but this never materialized.
 The album was re-issued by Strange Fruit in 1996.

 During 1996, talks were held between original members about possible reunion and recording started.
-And the following year, 1997 Stackridge - The Radio One Sessions was released by Strange Fruit Records.
+The following year, 1997 Stackridge – The Radio One Sessions was released by Strange Fruit Records.

 By June 1999, the Come Back To Front UK tour was under way and June that year saw Something for the Weekend released, featuring the line-up of James Warren, Jim "Crun" Walter, Mike Evans, Richard Stubbings, John Miller, and Tim Robinson.
 This album featured "Something about the Beatles".
-Then in 2001 Pick Of The Crop and The Original Mr. Mick were released on Stackridge's own DAP Records.
+Then in 2001, Pick Of The Crop and The Original Mr. Mick were released on Stackridge's own DAP Records.
 Mike and Jennie Evans were responsible for re-marketing the band, including setting up a website.
 There were infrequent live guest appearances by Mike 'Mutter' Slater.
 However, further turmoil within the band occurred as attempts to reunite the original band led to the Evans falling out with Warren, Walter and Slater as Davis came back to the fold; leading to Evans' departure and Slater's full-time return to the band.

 2005 saw the release of the album Sex and Flags on Angel Air Records, a collection comprising many songs from Something for the Weekend, all six songs from the fan release only limited edition Lemon CD in 2002, and two Andy Davis demo recordings.
 The album was the first since 1973 (apart from the Lemon mini CD) to feature the core foursome of Warren, Davis, Walter and Slater.
 Stackridge signed up with reissue experts Angel Air in 2005.
 All the CDs have extensive sleeve notes, pictures of memorabilia and bonus tracks and two, Mr Mick and Forbidden City are double CD sets.